theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 2. **Poor metadata**.
 The data about open data seems to be incomplete, undocumented or hard to find.
 (Ironic, you may say.)
 On the plus side, there is enough metadata available to make this statement.

 3. A **new metric tau** (&tau;) to assess the **timeliness** of data.
 The World Bank scores "ok" with 0.54 (i.e., slightly more than half of the datasets are updated according to schedule.)
 The UK datastore scores even lower with 0.27 ("poor").
-This could easily be improved by releasing *monthly* datasets on a more regular basis.
+For our case studies this could easily be improved by releasing *monthly* datasets on a more regular basis.

 And in particular: